Eeems-Org/remarkable.guide/src/devel/language/c++/qt.rst

 - Comes preinstalled.
 - Large feature set.
-- Tools like :doc:`Qt Creator <qt-creator>` can be used to assist in development.
+- Tools like Qt creator can be used to assist in development.

 Cons
 ====